google/syzkaller/docs/fuchsia/README.md

 exit status 1
 ```

-You can search for the string in the fuchsia repos or in the code-review tool to
+You can search for the string in the Fuchsia repos or in the code-review tool to
 see what happened to it.
 If the fidl interface was renamed or removed, you
 should update `sys/fuchsia/fidlgen/main.go` to reflect this change, and remove the
 stale autogenerated files.